-He routinely lectures on military strategy, U.S. military concepts and doctrine, the Navy planning process, operational art and design, operational command and control, maritime security, humanitarian assistance/disaster relief, noncombatant evacuation operations, and operational assessment.
+He routinely lectures on civilian-military coordination during complex emergencies and natural disasters, humanitarian assistance/disaster relief operations, military strategy, the Navy planning process, operational art and design, operational command and control, maritime security, noncombatant evacuation operations, and operational assessment.

-He is co-founder and co-director of the NWC College of Operational & Strategic Leadership - Harvard School of Public Health "Joint Civilian-Military Humanitarian Working Group," which was established in May 2014 to explore academic and research collaboration areas that can improve coordination, synchronization, and integration of humanitarian responses during disaster.
+He is co-founder and co-director of the NWC-Harvard School of Public Health "Joint Civilian-Military Humanitarian Working Group," which was established in May 2014 to explore academic and research collaboration areas that can improve coordination, synchronization, and integration of humanitarian responses during disaster.

 His research interests include:

 - Humanitarian Assistance/Disaster Relief

 Dave graduated from the U.S. Naval Academy in May 1992, earning a BS in History.
 He graduated with highest distinction from the U.S. Naval War College in June 2006, earning a MA in National Security Strategic Studies and receiving the Navy League William S. Sims Award.
 He is also a graduate of the U.S. Joint Forces Staff College’s Advanced Joint Professional Military Education program and numerous other interagency and U.S. military education programs.
 He is designated as a Joint Qualified Officer (JQO Level III).

 He is a fourth generation Naval Officer and in addition to his civilian faculty position, serves part-time as a Captain in the U.S. Navy Reserve.
 He has commanded four reserve units - U.S. Forces Korea, U.S. Naval Forces Southern Command/U.S. FOURTH Fleet, U.S. Strategic Command Center for Combating WMD, and is currently assigned to U.S. European Command J3.
 While on active duty from 1992 to 2003, he served as both a Surface Warfare Officer and Naval Flight Officer.